go-compute/mean/README.md

 $ make view-cov
 ```

-Alternatively, for a report containing counts for how many times each statement is run,
+Alternatively, for a report containing the number of times each statement was run,

 ``` bash
 $ make view-cov-count